inadarei/justgo/README.md

 ## INSTALLATION

-Easiest way to create new project skeletons is to install a CLI tool.
+Easiest way to create a new project skeleton is to install JustGo CLI tool.

-If you already have Go:
+If you already have Go on your machine:

 ```
 > go get github.com/inadarei/justgo/cmd/justgo